derong97/automatic-depression-detector/models/word_embeddings/README.md

 2. The presented validation f1 and recall scores are the mean of the k-cross validation results.

 ## `mean_word2vec`
+Best model is saved based on highest val f1 score.

 Best Model | Parameters | val f1 | val recall
 :-----: | :-----: | :-----: | :-----: